shreyas253/BGMM_Mapping/README.md

 This also forms the source code related to our work

-1. Ana Ramirez Lopez, Shreyas Seshadri, Lauri Juvela, Okko Rasanen and Paavo Alku: "Speaking style conversion from normal to Lombard speech using a glottal vocoder and Bayesian GMMs", accepted for publication in Proc.
+1. Ana Ramirez Lopez, Shreyas Seshadri, Lauri Juvela, Okko Räsänen and Paavo Alku: "Speaking style conversion from normal to Lombard speech using a glottal vocoder and Bayesian GMMs", accepted for publication in Proc.
 Interspeech 2017, Stockholm, Sweden.

 Comments/questions are welcome!
 Please contact: shreyas.seshadri@aalto.fi